preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 Page Likes and Comments
 ===========================================

 The block makes it possible for the end user to like and comment a specific web page, including news and community pages (knowledge articles and discussions).
 It is also possible to reply to comments and it can be possible to use mentions.
-Besides that, users can share the page with others by e-mail.
+Besides that, users can share the page with others by email.

 .. image:: comments-and-likes-new2.png